 Teriyaki salmon air fryer is an easy weeknight dinner recipe that is air-fried for just 10 minutes.
 These salmon fillets are marinated in a tangy and flavorful homemade teriyaki sauce that leaves a crusty caramelized coating on the fish.
 Reserve some of the marinade to brush on the perfectly cooked salmon for even more flavor!
-Enjoy the air fryer teriyaki salmon on a bed of rice with a side of steamed veggies for a healthy main dish everyone will love!

 I love my air fryer, and I don't think I could live without mine.
 Unfortunately, I was late following the air fryer trend, and I am kicking myself for not getting one sooner.